ohspc89/FingerProprioceptionApp/README.md

     - Finger width
     - MP joint radius
 * Needs to be done soon
-  - The lower border of the test screen should be drawn with respect to the MP joint radius
+  The lower border of the test screen should be drawn with respect to the MP joint radius

-  ~~- The pop-up window to check if calibration is complete~~
+  \n~~The pop-up window to check if calibration is complete

-  ~~- Color randomization -> not to overlap!!~~
+  \n~~Color randomization -> not to overlap!!
 * Ideas
-  1) Check if a researcher has correctly pushed the next button -> make "Next" doesn't work unless contents saved??
+  ~~1) Check if a researcher has correctly pushed the next button -> make "Next" doesn't work unless contents saved??
+  -> Have the "Save" button to check if everything is correctly given.
 ### For V2 (ETA: First week of June)
   1) Experimental data should be saved somewhere
   2) Drop-down menu for different options